frankverhoeven/fv-community-news/readme.txt

 == Description ==

-Many blogs out there can only produce a couple articles a week while their visitors ask for loads more.
-It sometimes is a good idea to add related articles from other blogs to your sidebar.
-Adding them manually takes lots of time we don't have.
-With this Community News plugin you allow your visitors to add to your blog.
-Complete with moderation panel and a settings page, you can sit back while you have full control about the look and articles that being posted.
+Many blogs out there can only produce a couple of articles a week, while their visitors ask for loads more.
+It is a good idea to add related articles from other blogs to your site.
+Adding them manually, however, takes lots of time we don't have.
+With this Community News plugin you allow your visitors to add articles to your blog.
+Complete with moderation panel and a settings page, you can sit back while you have full control about the look and articles that are being posted.

 = Features =